 “We show love and compassion for others by truly helping them, and not merely talking about it.”

-Through a variety of teaching techniques such as drama, art, discussion, use of artefacts, stories, pictures, periods of stillness and reflection, pupils have opportunities to learn both about religion and from religion.
-Our working walls show the journey of learning throughout a whole unit of work and enable pupils to interact and respond to key questions, ideas and beliefs.
+Through a variety of teaching techniques such as drama, art, discussion, use of artefacts, stories, pictures and periods of stillness and reflection, pupils have a wide range of opportunities to learn both about religion and from religion.
+Our working walls show the journey of learning throughout a whole unit of work and enable pupils to interact with and respond to key questions, ideas and beliefs.
 Pupil responses are either recorded on post it-notes, in thought bubbles or through illustrations to offer a way of responding regardless of academic ability.